21 Types of Moths in Florida

 Black-dotted Ruddy moths are also one of the types in Florida, with slight variations in color between individuals.

-Some may have a darker or warmer brown hue compared to others.
-Many of these moths exhibit a distinct feature, a single black dot on each wing, which is easily visible.
+Some may have a darker or warmer brown hue than others.
+Many of these moths exhibit a distinct feature: a single black dot on each wing, which is easily visible.

 However, some individuals may lack these dots and instead have flecks of brown scattered across their wings.
 Regarding antennae, females have smooth ones, while males possess comb-like teeth.